TieDyedDevil/XS/TUTORIAL.md

 `:le`, `:gt`, `:ge`, `:eq` and `:ne` in order to avoid confusion with other `xs` usage of the usual tokens.

-Numeric relational comparisons coerce both values to floats if either is a float, and both values to strings if either is a string.
+Relational comparisons coerce both values to floats if either is a float, and both values to strings if either is a string.
 String comparisons are performed using the current locale's collating order.